 Karlie Kloss at the L'Oréal Paris Gold Obsession Party at Paris Fashion Week.

 KARLIE KLOSS: I am a big fan of less is more, so I always love to stick to my favourite products.
-The L’Oréal Paris Volume Million Lashes Feline Mascara (£10) is great.
+The L’Oréal Paris Volume Million Lashes Feline Mascara ($14) is great.
 I’m a fan of creamy products, so a cream blush or a cream eye shadow L’Oréal makes a lot of really good products you can use with your fingers.
-The L’Oréal Paris Nude Magique Cushion Foundation (£15) is my favourite on-the-go product to throw in my bag and do a little touch-up in my car.
-I love the new Color Riche Gold Obsession Lipsticks (£7), which range from red to pink to gold.
+The L’Oréal Paris Nude Magique Cushion Foundation is my favourite on-the-go product to throw in my bag and do a little touch-up in my car.
+[Editor's Note: This product has been discontinued.
+We recommend MISSHA's M Magic Cushion, $19.]
+I love the new Color Riche Gold Obsession Lipsticks, which range from red to pink to gold.
+[Editor's Note: This product is now referred to as L'Oreal Color Riche Gold Addiction Lipstick, $10.]

 KK: I do brow pencil, brush them through, a little concealer under the eyes, cream blush or, if I don’t have blush, I put lipstick on my fingers and melt it into my skin.
 Quick coat of mascara, some balm on my lips and that’s it.